tamandakaunda-15/Summative_Assignment---Model-Training-and-Evaluation/README.md

-##The Combinations that worked better
+## The Combinations that worked better
 Model 2,  which used the Adam optimizer, L2 regularization, and a dropout of 0.3, performed best overall.
 This model showed a strong accuracy and F1 score while maintaining good generalization due to the combination of both regularization and adaptive learning.
 The L2 (ridge) helped in controlling model complexity and reduced overfitting, especially with dropout.

- ##Neural Network  and Traditional Machine Learning comparison
+ ## Neural Network  and Traditional Machine Learning comparison
 Traditional machine learning (the random forest model)  was the best overall model , even outperfoming all neural networks as indicated in its raw metrics.
-SVM was the best-performing traditional model with kernel = ‘rbf’ and C=1 Neural networks performed better after applying L2 regularization, dropout, and early stopping.
+SVM was the best-performing traditional model with kernel = ‘rbf’ and C=1.
+Neural networks performed better after applying L2 regularization, dropout, and early stopping.
 The best NN model still fell slightly short of the random forest but offered insight into how deep models can be improved with optimized tuning.